williampsena/otel-recipes/README.md

 # About

-This repository contains OpenTelemetry recipes, such as the Otel processor to prevent revealing sensitive data.
+This repository contains OpenTelemetry recipes, such as the OTel processor to prevent revealing sensitive data.

 > The following diagram shows how traces are collected and processed before being sent to Jagger locally or via an external source such as DataDog.